- What Active Listening is and Why You Should Learn to Do It

 There is definitely a time and place for the following responses; but since they are not Active Listening responses, they will not necessarily help your children to explore a situation and come to their own decisions about how to handle it.
 They do not allow your children to vent their feelings; in fact, they can cut off discussions.

 And they do not necessarily enhance your relationship with your children in the same way that Active Listening can, encouraging closeness, respect and ultimately, independence.
-Here are the common traps that parents fall into when trying to listen to their children:

 You want to promise your children that it will all be okay in the end, it’s not such a big deal, and things will work out for the best.
 While their problems may seem small and easily rectified to you, they don’t seem so to your children.

 By reassuring your children too quickly, you minimize the problem and stop the conversation.

 You want to tell your children that they are fully capable of handling the situation.
 But if they are not convinced they can, your reassurance can feel like you are discounting the situation.
 It is as if you are saying that whatever the problem is, it is not so bad.